cervonwong/cervonwong/README.md

-🙋‍♂️<br>I'm Cervon Wong, currently studying my fifth year in NUS High.
+🙋‍♂️<br> Hi, I'm Cervon Wong, currently studying my final year at NUS High.
 I build and design meaningful and enjoyable products that solve real-world problems.

 ### About me
  - 1️⃣ I try to contribute to issues, discussions, and documentation of random open-source projects that I love to use.